 Sorry, everyone.
 This recipe isn’t for delicious cannabis drinks.
-When we refer to “weed tea” we’re talking about the nutrient-rich liquid fertilizer created out of the common garden weeds.
-If you’re interested in boosting your plants and making use of all the greenery that you can get your hands on taking a look!
+When referring to “weed tea,” we’re talking about the nutrient-rich liquid fertilizer created from the common garden weeds.
+If you’re interested in boosting your plants and using all the greenery you can get your hands on, take a look!

 What exactly is Weed Tea?

 Before we dive into the amazingness of marijuana tea, we need to define what we are referring to by “weeds.”

 A herb is either an undesirable plant or one that shows out in an area that isn’t desired.
 A good example is sweet, healthy dandelions ( Taraxacum spp.), a frightening plant that appears on the perfect green on a golf course.